Prepping to teach multiplication can leave you more confused than your students.

 They can also practice skip counting by lots of two using their fingers.

-Step three: highlight the commutative property
+Step 3: Highlight the commutative property

 The commutative property of multiplication is the ability to reverse a sum and still get the same result.
 That’s why 3 x 4 and 4 x 3 both equal 12.

 If students understand the commutative property, they’ll be able to handle multiplication tasks much more flexibly.
-They’ll also have an easier time memorizing their tables, because learning one fact means you also learn its reverse.
+They’ll also have an easier time memorising their tables, because learning one fact means you also learn its reverse.

-You can teach this concept with a brain teaser: have students create a 3 x 4 array by arranging manipulatives on a piece of paper, then challenge them to create a 4 x 3 array without moving any of them.
+You can teach this concept with a brain teaser: have students create a 3 x 4 array by arranging manipulatives on a piece of paper, then challenge them to create a 4 × 3 array without moving any of them.

-You might have to drop a few hints, but they’ll soon realize all they need to do is rotate the paper ninety degrees.
+You might have to drop a few hints, but they’ll soon realise all they need to do is rotate the paper ninety degrees.
 The array is exactly the same, only the other way around.

-Step four: drill and practice multiplication facts
+Step 4: Drill and practice multiplication facts